Skip to main content

 1. AI-Optimized Structure

-Google’s AI modelsand ChatGPT need to parse your content instantly.
+Google’s AI models and ChatGPT need to parse your content instantly.
 This means using clear hierarchy, bullet points, tables, and schema markup.
-You are writing for humans, but you need to organize the data so Google’s AI can understand the relationships between your facts.
+You are writing for humans (although less so than before in many cases), but you need to organize the data so Google’s AI can understand the relationships between your facts.

 ABC of SEO in the AI era